-Hey Everyone, Tyler here, and welcome to my AFAA vs NASM review.
+Hey Everyone, Tyler here, and welcome to the ultimate AFAA vs NASM review.

 I’ll also give each cert a final rating based on those areas.

-But before we get stuck in, please make sure to take this quiz.
+But before we get stuck in, please make sure to take the quiz .
 It will allow you to gain a better understanding of which certification suits you.

 With that said, let’s jump right into it.